hyperledger/identus-cloud-agent/tests/integration-tests/README.md

 # Integration Tests

-This directory contains the integration tests for the Open Enterprise Agent (OEA).
+This directory contains the integration tests for the Identus Cloud Agent (ICA).

 ## Main concepts